Dolphins place Jackson, Shaheen on COVID reserve list

 MIAMI GARDENS, Fla.
 (AP) — The Miami Dolphins placed presumed starting left tackle Austin Jackson and backup tight end Adam Shaheen on the COVID-19 reserve list Monday, calling into doubt their availability for the team’s opener at New England.

+Vaccinated players who are asymptomatic are considered out until they return two negative tests in a 24-hour span.
+Those with symptoms can miss up to 10 days.

-Cornerback Jamal Perry was elevated to the active roster as a COVID-19 replacement, the Dolphins said.
+Cornerback Jamal Perry was elevated to the active roster as a COVID-19 replacement.

-This is the second time that Shaheen has been on the list.
-He also missed some time last month because of contact tracing and said he would not be vaccinated.
-As an unvaccinated player, Shaheen is subject to daily testing.
-Vaccinated players are tested weekly.
+“We think he can help us,” Flores said.
+“At the end of the day we’re going to do what we feel is best for the team and bring guys up who can help us.
+We felt that way about him so we brought him up.”

 The NFL has the COVID-19 list for players who either tested positive or have been in close contact with an infected person.
 Teams typically do not announce if someone has tested positive or has been flagged by contact tracing.

-If Jackson cannot meet requirements to be removed from the list in time for Week 1, the left tackle job would likely go to Greg Little.
-Shaheen is a backup behind starting tight end Mike Gesicki.
+If Jackson cannot meet requirements to be removed from the list in time for Week 1, the left tackle job could go to backup Greg Little.
+Flores said the Dolphins would work different combinations of linemen in practice this week, and lauded Little as a “hard-working kid” who has “had some bright moments in the couple weeks that he’s been here.”

 The Dolphins visit the Patriots on Sunday.